coleberkley/MovieConnect-Backend/README.md

 #### Register New User
 - Endpoint: `/api/user/signup/`
 - Method: POST
-- Expects: unique username, unique email, password, age (YYYY-MM-DD)
+- Expects: unique username, unique email, password, age (Formatted as YYYY-MM-DD)
 - Purpose: Registers a new user in the system.
 The request should include necessary user details, such as username and password.
-- Response: Returns the newly created user's details on success with a 201 Created status.
-On failure (e.g., missing required fields or duplicate username), it returns error details with a 400 Bad Request status.
+- Response: Returns a successful 201 status and sets JWT token in response cookies

 #### User Profile
-- Endpoint: `/api/user/profile/`
+- Endpoint: `/api/user/userprofile/`
 - Method: GET
 - Expects: userCredentials
-- Purpose: Just for testing authentication
+- Purpose: Retrieves relative user information
-- Response: Returns the authenticated user's username
+- Response: Returns the authenticated user's fields: 'username', 'email', 'birth_date' (Format is YYYY-MM-DD), 'is_private' (Boolean Value), 'bio'

 ### Authentication and Token Management